donavon/chime-devices/README.md

 # @chime/devices

-This packgage contains a React context provider and a hook around AWS Chime for capturing system audio and video devices.
+This package contains a React context provider and a hook around the [AWS Chime SDK](https://aws.amazon.com/chime/chime-sdk/).
+It allows you to get a list of audio/video devices and select a current device which it will keep in state.

 ## Install

-This pacakge has a peer dependency on `amazon-chime-sdk-js`.
+This package has a peer dependency on `amazon-chime-sdk-js`.

 You can install the package using npm like this.